Characterization of a quantum bus between two driven qubits: Conclusions

 This setup may achieve two-qubit quantum gate fidelities on par with those of other physical platforms~\cite{Tanttu:2024,Huang:2024}, but the constraints of the applicability of the rotating wave approximation and the dispersive regime impair the capacity to obtain a fidelity compatible with practical quantum computing $\mathcal{F} \sim 99.99\%$.
 The scheme is quite versatile and can be applied to any type of qubits coupled to resonators.
 For example, in the case of nanomechanical resonators, this approach could enable compact qubit storage, paving the way for chips with a higher qubit count.
 Combined with the fact that qubit dressing offers a means to control the qubit-harmonic oscillator interaction time and induces a lower effective qubit temperature, this scheme presents a promising alternative to existing quantum computing architectures.
+Future works may study how crosstalk with undressed qubits may affect the fidelity of the state readout and the two-qubit gate in multiqubit systems.

 One key feature of using dressed qubits is the balanced steady state.
 A bare qubit is strongly affected by environmental damping, leading to relaxation into its ground state $|0\rangle$.
 In contrast, a dressed qubit relaxes into a mixed state, symmetrizing the $|0\rangle$ and $|1\rangle$ logical states.
 The state readout time may exceed the qubit's decoherence time, so having a mixed steady state helps prevent a qubit flip due to thermal relaxation, thus improving the efficiency of initial state determination.
 However, most quantum algorithms require pure states, making the steady state of a dressed qubit unsuitable for qubit initialization.
 A potential solution is to suppress the dressing amplitude $\Omega_R$ and apply a Zeeman field along the $z$-direction, enabling the qubit to decay into its bare ground state via thermal relaxation.